Vox Sound Equipment Limited

 mid 1968 - early 1970

 The change to Vox Sound Equipment Limited

 In December 1967, Royston Industries, the company that owned Jennings Musical Industries (Vox), went into receivership.
 A little under two months later, the selling off of subsiduaries began.
-Burndept Electronics, which had assisted Vox with the development and manufacture of the solid state line, passed to the Crompton Parkinson Group in February '68; and it was probably at this time that plans were made to re-formulate Vox.
+Part of Burndept Electronics, though not the division that had assisted Vox with the development and manufacture of the solid state line, passed to the Crompton Parkinson Group in February '68; and it was probably at this time that plans were made to re-formulate Vox.

 For pictures of the Burndept Works (on West Street in Erith), shared with Vox from 1965, see this page.

 The snippets above are from the Birmingham Post, 8th and 9th December 1967, signalling the trouble that confronted Royston Industries.
 That it was the black box "Midas" flight recorder that did for Royston, has long been known from the "Vox Story", ed.
 Dick Denney and Dave Petersen.
 But it is interesting to have more on the dates from these newspaper sources.

 The choice of "Vox Sound Equipment Limited" as the new name was for almost all purposes pre-defined.
 As the extract below from the issue of "Beacon" magazine (July 1967) shows, VSEL already existed as a company separate from JMI (and had done for some years).

 "Beacon", the house magazine of Royston Industries.
 The extract above comes from the issue dedicated to Vox, which had just won the Queen's Award for Industry (in April '67).